Steynzville/Blogsite/content/articles/upward-lighting-architectural-grazing.md

 ### Common Upward Lighting Mistakes

-Achieving a refined result requires avoiding a few common errors.
-Balanced fixture spacing ensures depth and elegance rather than a flat, over-lit appearance.
-Warm white LEDs (2700K-3000K) create an inviting glow, while cool white reads as clinical.
-Consistent spacing prevents the eye from focusing on the fixtures themselves rather than the architecture.
-Lighting every surface eliminates the contrast that makes grazing effective — restraint is essential.
-Finally, combining facade lighting with landscape layers creates a complete, intentional composition rather than an incomplete effort.
+Achieving a refined result requires avoiding a few common errors:

+- **Over-lighting** — Balanced fixture spacing ensures depth and elegance rather than a flat, over-lit appearance.
+- **Wrong color temperature** — Warm white LEDs (2700K-3000K) create an inviting glow; cool white reads as clinical.
+- **Inconsistent spacing** — Prevents the eye from focusing on the fixtures themselves rather than the architecture.
+- **Lighting every surface** — Eliminates the contrast that makes grazing effective.
+Restraint is essential.
+- **Ignoring landscape layers** — Combining facade lighting with tree and path lighting creates a complete, intentional composition.

 Well-executed architectural grazing is subtle.
 The goal is to make the architecture look better, not to draw attention to the lights themselves.